MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-http-client-pipeline.md

 ### HTTP Pipeline Policy Position

-When making HTTP requests to cloud services, it is important to handle transient failures and retry failed attempts.
-As this is a very commonly needed functionality, Azure Core provides a retry policy that can watch for transient failures and automatically retry the request.
+When you make HTTP requests to cloud services, it's important to handle transient failures and retry failed attempts.
+Because this functionality is frequently needed, Azure Core provides a retry policy that can watch for transient failures and automatically retry the request.

-This retry policy, therefore, splits the whole pipeline into two parts.
-Policies that are executed before the retry policy and policies that are executed after.
+This retry policy, therefore, splits the whole pipeline into two parts: policies that are executed before the retry policy and policies that are executed after.
 Policies that are added before the retry policy are executed only once per API operation and policies that are added after the retry policy will be executed as many times as the retries.

-So, when building the HTTP pipeline, it is necessary to understand whether a policy should be executed each time a request is retried or if it is sufficient to execute it just once per API operation.
+So, when building the HTTP pipeline, it's necessary to understand whether a policy should be executed each time a request is retried or if it is sufficient to execute it just once per API operation.

 ### Common HTTP pipeline policies